 Louisiana A&M College, students became alumni of Louisiana State University and A&M College.

 Due to Reconstruction, no more classes graduated until 1882, but alumni retained their ties to the school through those difficult times.
 Legend has it that President David F. Boyd wrote occasional letters to some of the "old boys,” establishing the first real contact between the school and its graduates.
 In 1886, the University relocated to the federal garrison grounds in downtown Baton Rouge where the state capitol now stands.

 By the end of the nineteenth century, the school had been re-invigorated and many more students had passed through the gates, creating a need for a more formal way for graduates to stay connected.
 Up to this time, alumni activity consisted of sporadic communications from individual faculty members and administrators to some of their former students.
 Communication with alumni was almost nonexistent.
 Each class had a president, who, if so inclined, maintained some sort of contact with various classmates.

-LSU’s first formal alumni organization, the Society of the Alumni of Louisiana State University, was formed in 1903 but was not chartered.
-On June 6, 1905, nearly 100 alumni met in Garig Hall and elected Lewis S. Graham as the first president.
-The group approved a charter and on June 19, 1905, the Society of the Alumni of Louisiana State University was incorporated.
+On June 6, 1905, nearly 100 alumni met in Garig Hall and elected Lewis S. Graham as the organization’s first president.
+A charter was approved, and on June 19, 1905, the Society of the Alumni of Louisiana State University was incorporated.